Struggling to stick to your budget? You’re not alone.

 Here’s an easy solution: Plan out all your breakfasts, lunches, snacks, and dinners for the week.
 This is called meal planning and it’s basically just a budget for your food.
 You get to decide upfront what you’ll be eating during the week.

 I started meal planning last year and it’s been a total game-changer.
+It can help you to easily stick to your budget too.
 Here are some benefits of meal planning:

 - Save money

 I’m eating out less and also spending less money on groceries.
 This is because I only buy fresh produce I need for the week and almost nothing goes to waste.

 I know exactly what I’ll be having for dinner each night.
 I can prep items ahead of time and no longer have to run out to the grocery store mid-week or brainstorm last minute ideas for dinner.